 The course begins with a series of lectures over six weeks, most of which are also given to master students at CIH.
 Students are given an introduction to Global Health, and the topics presented include public health, major global diseases, ethical issues as well as topics such as the interaction between health, politics and poverty.

 Read a description of the course and form of assessment: the topics of the course and form of assessment.

-Amazingly, students report that the course exam is one of their best exam experiences.
+Students report that the course exam is one of their best exam experiences.
 The exam is interactive with students being both examinee and examiner for each other's dissertations.

 After the 6-week theoretical part in Bergen, the students travel to the field to visit a partner institution, e.g India, SriLanka, Tanzania, Malawi or Uganda.
 This part of the course consists of observations and practical training in hospitals or clinics.
-Other activities may be visits to village centers, mobile clinics and mother-child clinics.
+Other activities may be visits to village health centres, mobile clinics and mother-child clinics.
 During weekends the students have time off, and often have excursions on their own initiative to other places.